-During the year ended March 31, 2021, the Group did not identify any impairment through the value in use model.
-However, in respect to certain individual obsolete or no longer expected to be recovered intangible assets the Group recognized asset impairments of \$0.2 million (March 31, 2020: \$2.6 million).
-The impairment loss is reported under "Loss on disposal and impairment of property, plant and equipment and intangible assets" in the consolidated statement of profit or loss and other comprehensive income (loss) for the year ended March 31, 2021.
+During the year ended March 31, 2022, the Group did not identify any impairment through the value in use model.
+However, in respect to certain individual obsolete or no longer expected to be recovered intangible assets, the Group recognized asset impairments of \$0.4 million (March 31, 2021: \$0.2 million).
+The impairment loss is reported under "Net loss on disposal and impairment of property, plant and equipment and intangible assets" in the consolidated statement of earnings and other comprehensive income for the year ended March 31, 2022.